GregVaz/vim-practice/README.md

 `c flag` -> This can helps a lot, It's the *confirmation* flag, Vim wil ask you to confirm if you want to perform a replace on each other

-## Interesting commands

 #### Insert text repeatedly

-Pressing the number then the word i- and finally the word or letter
+Pressing the number then the word i and finally the word or letter

 `[0-9]i{a-zA-Z}* <ESC>`
 `5iHello ESC` -> HelloHelloHelloHelloHello